 Early Stage 1 to Stage 3

 The NSW Creative Arts K-6 Syllabus involves the four art forms of dance, drama, music and visual arts.
 All four art forms have their own learning experiences and outcomes for each stage from Early Stage 1-3.
-The relationship of the outcomes in each of the four art forms (DOCX 52.8KB) is clearly shown in this one page document which is able to be printed for a wall chart or to aid in programming as required.

 Each art form involves unique practices for students to develop subject specific knowledge, skills and understanding.

 Dance involves performing, composing and appreciating through the elements of action, dynamics, time, space, relationships and structure.
 Through sequenced dance activities students learn to use these elements effectively and to appreciate the meaning and values that dance offers personally, culturally and as a form of communication.

 Performing involves students developing expressive qualities, formal qualities and sensory qualities to interpret ideas and communicate through dance.

 Composing involves students developing understandings in dance, movement, sound and physical settings in response to stimuli and using the elements of dance.

 Appreciating gives students an opportunity to analyse, value and reflect on dance with their own personal, cultural and structural meaning.

 Drama involves students making, performing and appreciating though various roles, dramatic contexts, elements and forms.
 It is best delivered when the learning experiences are integrated.

 Making allows students to develop skills in playwriting, role-playing and other situations.
 This involves using the elements of dramatic tension, contrast, symbol, time, space, focus and mood through the dramatic forms of: